Academic Program Features

 These are described in detail in the List of Courses.

-Students are required to choose their track at the end of the first year of their program.
-All students must pass written qualifying exams at the beginning of the second year.
+Students are required to choose their track and specialization areas at the end of the first year of their program.
+All students must pass written qualifying exams at the end of the first year.

 The program encourages M.S. students to arrange for summer practical clinical/research experiences.
 These are optional, but would enable the student to become acquainted with professional aspects of medical physics.